Stories : Robert M.

 The dominant theme, pattern and truth of his life is acceptance.
 Not just grin-and-bear-it acceptance, but a high-spirited, engaging acceptance.
 Robert seemingly believes—instinctively and unreflectively—that nothing, absolutely nothing happens in God’s world by mistake.

 Robert is 5’9” tall, with a handsome face and well-proportioned features.
 His dark, close-cropped hair is tinted here and there with gray.
 He is blind.
 When excited—especially whenever music begins to play—he raises his hands like he’s being robbed, moving them and his body rhythmically in opposite directions.
-His legs are twisted and bent and locked together at the knees.
-Rising briefly to transfer from his bed to his wheelchair, he looks like the letter S. Robert also has an intellectual disability.
+Robert also has an intellectual disability.

 The second to last of five brothers, Robert had always lived at home.
 Then his mother became ill with lung disease, forcing a move.
 “I brought Robert to my house and kept him for three or four months,” recalls his brother Randy.
 “Back then, we had a houseful of young kids.
 Robert had to sleep in the living room.
 Even though we did our best, it wasn’t ideal for him.
 Mom came home from the hospital and wanted him back.
 But she was failing.
 It was during that time that we heard about Harbor House.”